Top 10 Tips For A Successful RPA Implementation

 9. Check manually before switching to automation

-You must have an experience of doing things manually and then change to automation because you have the better domain understanding.
+You must have an experience of doing things manually and then change to automation because you have a better domain understanding.
 When you are ready to develop a new product, be alert about the number of tasks you select to automate, as sometime you might have to return back to the start for examining.

 10. Calculate ROI